This article contains affiliate links.

 Here are some of the key specs:

-Aside from syncing with a phone app, the unit also syncs with the Applied Ballistics calculators found in several of Garmin’s sport watches, like the Tactix 7.
-For max velocities, the Xero C1 tracks rifles and pistols up to 5000 FPS, air rifles up to 2000 FPS, airsoft pellets up to 1000 FPS, and arrows up to 600 FPS.
-In all cases, the chrono also produces values for kinetic energy, power factor, extreme spread, standard deviation, and average.
+Aside from syncing with a phone app, the unit also syncs with the Applied Ballistics calculators found in several of Garmin’s sport watches, like the Tactix.
+For maximum velocities, the Xero C1 tracks rifles and pistols up to 5000 FPS, air rifles up to 2000 FPS, airsoft pellets up to 1000 FPS, and arrows up to 600 FPS.
+In all cases, the Garmin chronograph also produces values for kinetic energy, power factor, extreme spread, standard deviation, and average.
 You can also add individual notes on each shot, such as clean/cold bore and other comments.

 I’ll note that it doesn’t do velocity at different points downrange like the LabRadar does.
 That will make “truing” your dope more difficult, but no more difficult than any traditional velocity measurement method.